srsolutionsag/H5P/README.md

 ```
 Update and activate the plugin in the ILIAS Plugin Administration

-Also have a look to [H5PCron](https://github.com/studer-raimann/H5PCron) and [H5PPageComponent](https://github.com/studer-raimann/H5PPageComponent).
+Also have a look to [H5PPageComponent](https://github.com/studer-raimann/H5PPageComponent) or [H5PCron](https://github.com/studer-raimann/H5PCron).

 ## Requirements
 * ILIAS 5.3 or ILIAS 5.4